PancakeTAS/obs-nvfbc-v30/README.md

 Scroll up a bit, this error is most likely caused by some previous stuff failing.

 ### `Failed to create NvFBC session: 7` in the console.
 This means NvFBC is not supported on your system.
 Did you apply the patch properly?
-Is your driver version supported (555 or older)?
+Is your driver version supported (555 or older, 570 or newer)?

 If all of this is the case, check if [NVIDIA's Capture SDK](https://developer.nvidia.com/capture-sdk) samples are working for you (run `make` in any of the samples and then execute the file).
 If those work, then what the heck is wrong with your system (=> Open an issue).
 If those don't work, idk bother NVIDIA support or something (=> Don't, just open an issue).